Vyralmarketing/Leisa-Erickson/_posts/2023-08-29-cracking-the-zillow-code-a-deep-dive-into-real-estate-s-game-changer.md

 **Zillow's transformation over the past couple of years is noteworthy.** Historically, they functioned as a third-party syndicator for property listings.
 However, this narrative has shifted, prompting the question: friend or foe?
 For now, they position themselves as allies, a stance I'm inclined to accept.
 Their overarching strategy, as per their CEO, involves creating an end-to-end experience for retail consumers.

 Their journey began by obtaining licenses to operate as brokers in multiple states.
-While they lack physical offices in some markets, like Tampa Bay, they however, have licensing and are equipped to receive referrals.
+While they lack physical offices in some markets, like Tampa Bay, they have licensing and are equipped to receive referrals.
 This step opened the door for referral fees, a significant shift from the early days when Zillow operated as a premier agent without charging such fees.

 {% include pullquote.html %}